remenberl/KDDCup2013/README.md

 soap_server.py is a class defining the online services the server can provide.

 name.py is a class representing a name with its alternatives and authors.

+io.py is the file responding to read in csv files, serialization files and generate the submission file.